harryjulian/harryjulian.github.io/_posts/2024-07-07-content-recommender-part-1.md

 title: Building a Technical Content Recommender, Part 1 - The System
 ---

-There's not much I enjoy more than finding well-written and interesting technical content to read.
-However, keeping up with the breakneck speed at which machine learning has been moving for the past two years can be nothing short of exhausting (The amount of arxiv papers published daily about ml [roughly doubles every two years)](https://x.com/MarioKrenn6240/status/1577102743927652354).
+I enjoy reading well-written technical content whenever and wherever it presents itself to me.
+However, keeping up with the breakneck speed at which machine learning has been moving for the past two years can be little short of exhausting sometimes (for example: the amount of arXiv papers published daily about ML/AI [roughly doubles every two years)](https://x.com/MarioKrenn6240/status/1577102743927652354).

-When you're choosing something to read it's hard to distinguish the signal from the noise.
-Old twitter used to be fantastic for this sort of thing, where I was often recommedned nice concise threads about fascinating machine learning subtopics I'd never heard of.
-Unfortunately, I'm now I'm only presented with new flavours of increasingly obscure propoganda.
+Keeping up can be a chore, and it can be hard to distinguish the signal from the noise when choosing something to read.
+Old twitter used to be fantastic for this sort of thing: I was often recommended nice, concise threads about fascinating machine learning subtopics I'd never heard of.
+Unfortunately, now, I'm only presented with new flavours of increasingly obscure propoganda.
 Thanks Elon!

+This problem inspired me to set out on trying to create a personalised technical content recommender, just for me.

 # The Plan

-First things first, I thought I'd get cracking on building out the mechanical elements of a personal recommendation system before I considered explicitly HOW I should be making recommendations - this was largely driven by the fact I'd never built a recommender before, so gave me a bit of time to do some reading and let my ideas ruminate whilst still making progress.
+First things first, I thought I'd get cracking on building out the mechanical elements of the system before I really consider how I'd be rating and ranking recommendations - mainly because I hadn't yet had a chance to read any literature about text recommendation systems.

-To start with, I laid out some basic requirements, where the system should:
+To start with, I laid out some basic requirements:

-- Be efficient enough to run from my M1 Macbook.
+- The system should be efficient enough to run from my M1 Macbook (using MLX and my GPUs?).
-- Pull recommendations from latest content, rate and rank them, then send top N recommendations to my email.
+- It should pull recommendations from latest content, rate and rank them, then send the top N rated articles to my email.
 - When rating new content, it will consider: i) the articles I've previously read and ii) a written prompt describing the type of articles I want to read going forwards.
-- Have a way for me to enter preference data about recommended articles - and then a means of ingesting this back into the system to update datasets and improve models.
+- Have a way for me to collect preference data about the recommended articles - and then a means of ingesting this back into the system to update datasets and improve models.

-The first 3 requirements are somewhat straightforward: I need to write some web crawlers for candidate generation, initially for websites of interest or that I frequent, devise a model to rate the content given my preferences and previously read content, and then find a way to serve them.
+The first 3 requirements are somewhat straightforward, encompassing writing some web crawlers for candidate generation, devising a quick model to rate the content given my preferences and previously read content, and then finding a way to push them into an external system.

-With regards to serving the recommendations, I wanted to send them to an external system that I can access on the go, as this is when I do the bulk of my reading.
-I'd initially considered embedding a form into the email I was going to send to my main email address, but found that embedding forms in emails isn't very easy or at all recommended.
-I did consider using google forms but the Python API seemed dreadfuul so I ended up making a bit of a snap decision to serve my recommendations in Airtable.
+When it comes to serving the recommendations, I chose to ensure they're sent to an **external system** so that I can access them on the go - as this is when I do the bulk of my reading.
+I'd initially considered embedding a form into the email I was going to send to my main email address, but discovered this is a pain for a few reasons.
+I did consider using google forms, but the Python API appeared to be needlessly complicated and it didn't really matter what service I chose, as long as it did what I wanted it to do.

+I ended up going with Airtable as the free tier seemed to cover what I wanted from a service.
+I guess we'll find out if that was a good decision or not.

 <style>